-- 10 percent increase in revenue to \$247.7 million; - 76 percent increase in operating income to \$9.8 million; - 166 percent increase in net income to \$10.0 million; and - 27 percent increase in adjusted EBITDA(1) to \$37.9 million.
+- 8 percent increase in revenue to \$231.6 million; - 65 percent increase in operating income to \$15.5 million; - 50 percent increase in income from continuing operations to \$13.3 million; and - 18 percent increase in adjusted EBITDA from continuing operations(1) to \$41.5 million. - (1) Adjusted EBITDA from continuing operations is a non-GAAP financial measure.
+See Appendix A for a definition of Adjusted EBITDA from continuing operations, an explanation as to why we believe Adjusted EBITDA from continuing operations presents useful information to investors and a reconciliation of Adjusted EBITDA from continuing operations to the most comparable GAAP measure.

-We ended 2017 well capitalized with a cash and marketable securities balance of \$131.1 million and full availability of our \$50.0 million line of credit.
+We ended 2018 well capitalized with a cash and marketable securities balance of \$168.8 million and full availability of our \$50.0 million line of credit.

-Pay actions for Named Executive Officers in 2017 reflected the results of the Company's performance and are summarized below.
+Pay actions for Named Executive Officers in 2018 reflected the results of the Company's performance and are summarized below.

-- The Company increased base salaries of Named Executive Officers between three and five percent in comparison to 2016 levels. - Messrs.
-Frist, Pearson, Hayden, and Doster were eligible to receive short term awards in the form of a cash bonus under the Company's primary bonus plan in an amount equal to up to 30 percent of base salary based on the level of attainment of the Company's non-GAAP operating income (as defined below).
-Based on the amount of the Company's non-GAAP operating income in 2017, Messrs.
-Frist, Pearson, Hayden and Doster received the maximum cash bonus.
-In addition, Mr. Sousa was eligible to receive a cash bonus equal to up to 40 percent of his base salary based on the level of attainment of non-GAAP operating income for Echo, Inc. (as defined below).
-Based on the amount of non-GAAP operating income for Echo, Inc. in 2017, Mr. Sousa did not receive any cash bonus. - RSUs subject to time based vesting were granted in the following amounts: 4,859 RSUs granted to each of Robert A. Frist, Jr., J. Edward Pearson and Michael Sousa; 4,375 RSUs granted to each of Gerard M. Hayden, Jr. and Jeffrey S. Doster.
+- The Company increased base salaries of Named Executive Officers between three and twelve percent in comparison to 2017 levels. - Executive officers were eligible to receive short term awards in the form of a cash bonus under the Company's primary bonus plan.
+Messrs.
+Frist and Pearson were eligible to receive a cash bonus equal in an amount equal to up to 40 percent of base salary, Messrs.
+Hayden and Cunningham were eligible to receive a cash bonus in an amount equal to up to 30 percent of base salary, and Mr. Sousa was eligible to receive a cash bonus in an amount equal to up to 8 percent of base salary, based on the level of attainment of the Company's non-GAAP operating income (as defined below).
+Based on the amount of the Company's non-GAAP operating income in 2018, Messrs.
+Hayden, Cunningham, Frist, Pearson, and Sousa received the maximum cash bonus under the Company's primary bonus plan.
+In addition, Mr. Sousa was eligible to receive an additional cash bonus equal to up to 32 percent of base salary based on the level of attainment of non-GAAP operating income for Verity, Inc., a HealthStream Company ("Verity") (as defined below).
+Based on the amount of non-GAAP operating income for Verity in 2018, Mr. Sousa received a cash bonus of approximately 21 percent of base salary.
+Mr. Sousa's combined cash bonus was 29 percent of base salary.